From Aspiring Engineer to Pastor

-The church grew and more room was required!
-The Semoran property was sold in 1986, and Hope Baptist Church moved to its present location at 129 South Wekiwa Springs Road, Apopka, in 1988.
-The success of the church has been the result of God’s power on a people who were willing to work, much the same as the “wall-builders” in Nehemiah 2:18, “...Let us rise up and build.
+The church continued to grow and more room was required!
+The Semoran property was sold in 1986, and Hope Baptist Church moved to 129 South Wekiwa Springs Road, Apopka, in 1988.
+The success of the church has been the result of God’s power on the people who were willing to work, much the same as the “wall builders” in Nehemiah 2:18, “...Let us rise up and build.
 So they strengthened their hands for this good work.”

-Throughout his years of pastoring Pastor Hadley has taught at Altamonte Christian School; maintained a daily radio broadcast; served on the board of Sheltered Community Residents, a ministry for mentally challenged adults; officiated many weddings and funerals; counseled scores of Christians with various needs, earned a Master of Ministry degree in 1995; assisted other pastors in their ministries and is now transitioning from full-time pastoring to full-time ministering where needed.
+Throughout his years of pastoring, Pastor Hadley has taught at Altamonte Christian School; maintained a daily radio broadcast for three years; managed a large house used for vacationing evangelists, missionaries, and pastors; President of Sheltered Community Residents, a ministry for mentally challenged adults; officiated many weddings and funerals; counseled scores of Christians with various needs; earned a Master of Ministry degree in 1995; and assisted other pastors in their ministries.
+Now I accept Resident Pastor part-time at Liberty Church Orlando and minister where needed.